 Anyway, the SidePath is a smaller bag that’s great for trips to the local park or when you’re camping and you just need a bit of essentials for the day.
 Mostly, my wife uses it.
 But I’ve used it too without issue.
 The adjusting straps and smaller format bag fit perfectly on my back, and hers as well.
 The camera compartment is rather small, but that’s to be expected on a bag this size.
 It measures in at 10.6” wide by 5.9” deep and 19” tall.
 But that top part tapers in at the top so it doesn’t feel that large.
 The camera compartment is about 9 x 6.5 x 5.5.
 It can hold a crop sensor DSLR with one or two lenses, my 5d4 with one lens or, the way we use it, with the original EOS-M with two lenses and the charger and cleaning cloth.

-Check out the show notes for a link to get your gift at checkout.
-There’s 13 different accessory items you get to choose from including an CF/SD + Battery Wallet, Gear Pouch Mounts, Lens Changer 25 V2.0, Travel Pouch Small among others.
+When you use this link you’ll get to choose from 13 different accessory items including an CF/SD + Battery Wallet, Gear Pouch Mounts, Lens Changer 25 V2.0, Travel Pouch Small among others.

 The SidePath weighs in at 1.6 pounds, or .7 KG.
 If you need something for a short shoot and you have a smaller kit, this is a great option and they’ve also reduced the price to only $79 at the time of this recording.